nrb5089/SignalProcessingTutorial/Module 0/lab2.md

 where $f_c$ is the carrier frequency.

-In Python, you can modulate a baseband IQ signal to a passband signal like this:
+In Python, you can modulate a baseband IQ signal to a passband signal as shown below, note that I and Q are just placeholders and need to be defined for the code to work:

 ```python

 # Carrier frequency
 fc = 10e6